caesar/kplex-openwrt/README.md

 Download and unpack the SDK.

-In the `packages` subdirectory of the SDK, create a directory called `kplex`.
+In the `package` subdirectory of the SDK, create a directory called `kplex`.
-Place the contents of this repository in the `packages/kplex` directory.
+Place the contents of this repository in the new `package/kplex` directory.

 On the command line, `cd` to the SDK directory and execute the command

-    $ make plugin/kplex/build
+    $ make package/kplex/compile

 This will download the source code for kplex, cross-compile it for your router, and package it in an IPKG installer package.